RoBorregos/home2/hri/README.md

 ## Setup with docker

 Run the script `setup.bash` located in `home2/docker/hri` to setup the configuration for docker.
-The script provides additional setup instructions.
-In addition, that script must be executed each time the host system is restarted.
-Otherwise, speech devices aren't visible within the docker containers.

 In addition, the following files are required:
 - `docker/hri/.env`: Contains the environment variables for the docker compose files. `docker/hri/.env.example` contains examples of the required variables.